 How Do You Size Your Positions?

 Whether we risk a percentage of our account on each trade, or choose a fixed dollar amount we all do it differently.
-Don’t be bashful in sharing your own personal view on position sizes, stop loss, allocation in the comments section.
-You can also ask for help and suggestions on position sizing for a particular trade or account you have…
+Don’t be bashful in sharing your own personal view on position sizes, stop loss, and allocation in the comments section.
+You can also ask for help and suggestions on position sizing for a particular trade or account you have.

 Instead of learning these lessons the hard way (i.e. losing your shirt in the market), why not take my free 4-part video course as I cover each area in detail.
 Plus, I’ll go over the exact checklist I use for selecting trades each month!